 If you are planning a trip sometime between December 24 and January 1, book early.
 Availability will be limited as the date approaches.

 Don’t try and wait for a discount during this week.
 Book what you can afford and if something becomes available, that’s great.
-Resort prices are at their most expensive of the year during the week between Christmas and New Year’s Day.
+Resort prices are more expensive during the week between Christmas and New Year’s Day than any other time of year.

 The decorations and special events start mid-November and most last through the first week of the New Year.
 Check schedules to see what is offered during a particular week.
 Historically, Mickey’s Very Merry Christmas Party begins in the first or second week of November, the resort decorations and gingerbread houses are up by around Thanksgiving, the Candlelight Processional in Epcot starts just after Thanksgiving, and the Christmas parade and fireworks in the Magic Kingdom replace the regular ones a few days before Christmas.
 You can lessen the crowd levels and still experience the magic if your schedule allows you to be flexible with your dates, just check on the attractions and activities that are important to you.